ZhuLegend/hw_dcmi_wrapper/README.md

 2. **hw_dcmi_wrapper_sys**: Offers low-level, unsafe bindings that provide direct access to the underlying DCMI system calls.

+## Platform Support

+**Important: This library only supports Linux platforms.**

+- ✅ **Linux**: Full support
+- ❌ **macOS**: Not supported
+- ❌ **Windows**: Not supported

+The Huawei DCMI API is only available on Linux systems.
+Attempting to compile this crate on other platforms will result in a build error.

 ## Getting Started

 ### Prerequisites